Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 • Their body is differentiated into stem, leaf, and root.

-• Stem – In these, the stem can be in the form of shrubs and can also be in the form of a tree, but mostly it is in the form of a tree.
-Their stem can be branched as well as unbranched.
-Branched occurs in Pinus and unbranched occurs in Cycas.
+• Stem—The stem of these can be in the form of shrubs or trees, but it is mostly in the form of a tree.
+The stem can be branched or unbranched.
+Branched stems occur in Pinus, and unbranched stems occur in Cycas.
 The tallest Gymnosperm is Sequoia.

-• Root – There are two types of roots in these.
+• Root – There are two types of roots.

 • Fungal root (Mycorrhiza) – There are some trees whose roots show a symbiotic relationship with fungi, that is, by absorbing water and minerals, for example – Pinus, in which fungal roots are found.

-• Coralloid root – In this, blue-green algae show a symbiotic relationship, they do nitrogen fixation.
+• Coralloid roots – In this, blue-green algae show a symbiotic relationship; they do nitrogen fixation.
 Example – Cycas

 • They have taproots.

-• This Gymnosperm is mostly found in cold areas or where there is less water, so their leaves are small and needle-like, on which a layer of wax is covered, which is called the cuticle, and there are small holes in this cuticle, which are called the cuticle.
-It is called Stomata.
+• This Gymnosperm is mostly found in cold areas or where there is less water.
+Its leaves are small and needle-like.
+A layer of wax covers the leaves, which is called the cuticle.
+Small holes in the cuticle are also called Stomata.

 • In this, the life cycle is mostly heterosporous.

-• In this too, there are two types of sporophytes and both sporophytes have different types of leaves.
-The leaf of a sporophyte is called a microsporangium and on this leaf, there is a microsporangium and inside this microsporangium, there is a microsporangium mother cell.
+• There are two types of sporophytes, and both sporophytes have different leaves.
+The leaf of a sporophyte is called a microsporangium; on this leaf, there is a microsporangium, and inside this microsporangium, there is a microsporangium mother cell.

-• Now meiotic division takes place in this cell as a result of which spores are formed and these spores are called microspores.
-In this, this microspore germinates or develops inside the sporangium and a cover is placed around this spore, then this structure is called male gametophyte.
+• Now, meiotic division takes place in this cell, resulting in spores called microspores.
+A microspore germinates or develops inside the sporangium, and a cover is placed around it; then, this structure is called a male gametophyte.

-• This male gametophyte is called pollen grain and the nucleus inside it is called the male gamete, it contains only one male gamete.
+• This male gametophyte is called pollen grain, and its nucleus is called the male gamete; it contains only one male gamete.

-• The leaf of the second sporophyte is called megasporangium because on this leaf there is megasporangium, it is also called ovule and it later forms the seed.
-This seed is not covered in any way, which is why it is called the gymnosperm.
+• The leaf of the second sporophyte is called megasporangium because, on this leaf, there is megasporangium.
+It is also called an ovule, and it later forms the seed.
+This seed is not covered in any way, which is why it is called the Gymnosperm.

-• This means this ovule is naked, inside this ovule there are two coverings and inside it, there is a tissue which is called the ovule body and in this ovule body, there was a big cell which is called the megaspore mother cell.
+• This means this ovule is naked.
+Inside it, there are two coverings, and inside it, there is a tissue called the ovule body.
+In this ovule body, there is a big cell called the megaspore mother cell.

-• Now pollen grain comes in it through wind, after that pollen tube is formed from which a male gamete goes and once fertilization takes place and the zygote is formed.
+• Now, pollen grain comes in through the wind.
+After that, a pollen tube is formed from which a male gamete goes, and once fertilization takes place, the zygote is formed.

 The character of angiosperm

-They are floral and if we talk about the structure of their flowers, then these flowers are on inflorescence which is made up of four parts.
+They are floral, and if we talk about the structure of their flowers, they are on inflorescence, which comprises four parts.

 angiosperm mature flower